adamtornhill/code-maat/README.md

 ### Churn by author

-The idea behind this analysis is to get an idea of the overal contributions by each individual.
+The idea behind this analysis is to get an idea of the overall contributions by each individual.
 The analysis is invoked with the `-a author-churn` option.
 The result will be given as CSV:

              author,        added, deleted
              Adam Tornhill, 13826,    1670